-This parameter selects the number of step (dot rows) that the printer should skip before gap sensing is activated.
+This parameter selects the number of step (dot rows) that the printer will skip before registration mark sensing is activated.
 This value is usually set to "1".
-It is a good idea to set it to a value to ignore areas of pre-printed or perforated stock that might cause incorrect gap detection.
+It is a good idea to set it to a value to ignore areas of pre-printed or perforated stock that might cause incorrect registration mark detection.